frnmst/mcmc-comparisons/README.md

 The tools necessary to plot the results are Python 3 and Matplotlib.

-The plot script called `plot_comparison.py` can be found under the `./src/plot`
+The plot script called `plot_comparison.py` can be found under the `./src/plot` directory and it plots:

-directory:
+1. the running time over samples

-1. it reads one or more CSV files written according to the CSV file format rules in this readme.
+2. the probability over samples, to determine the accuracy of the calculations
-2. it plots the average running times of multiple runs for each sample.
-The standard deviation of the running times for each sample is plotted as error bars.
+3. the probability over running time, to determine convergence

-The same type of plot is done for the probabilities and has the purpose of determining the accuracy of the calculations.
+Normally, the average of multiple runs is done for plots 1 and 2.
+The error bars represent the standard deviation of the values.
+It is also possible to ignore the average and consider only the first run via the `--first-experiment-only` option.

 ## Notes on running the experiments